Snowshoeing in Lake Tahoe

-Snowshoeing in South Lake Tahoe.
-With a quick learning curve (walk a little wider and pick up those knees), snowshoeing is an enjoyable way to experience Tahoe’s backcountry.
-There are many places to snowshoe in Tahoe South, ranging from flat and easy to steep and strenuous.
+What is snowshoeing all about?
+With a quick learning curve (walk a little wider and pick up those knees), snowshoeing Tahoe South is an enjoyable way to experience Lake Tahoe’s backcountry.
+There are many places to go snowshoeing in Lake Tahoe, ranging from flat and easy to steep and strenuous.

 Highway 89 (north of South Lake Tahoe’s “Y” intersection of Highway 50/89)